 Who Should Look Elsewhere?

 This wouldn’t be the best choice for a child that really doesn’t enjoy creating crafts.
 Older middle and high school children probably wouldn’t enjoy the Kiwi Crate much.
-Check out our 2200+ word guide for more options for children in that age group, or who have a burning passion in another area
+Check out our 2200+ word guide on STEM subscription boxes for more options for children in that age group, or who have a burning passion in another area

 What Is the Kiwi Crate?